jonnonz1/nz-statute-book/acts/public/2001/new-zealand-superannuation-and-retirement-income-act-2001.md

 (3) Part 2 of the Public Finance Act 1989 (including, without limitation, section 26W) applies to the matters that are included in the economic and fiscal update under this section as if they were required to be included under that Act.

 ### 43 Amount of required annual capital contribution
-The required annual capital contribution for each financial year is—where—a is the percentage of that year's GDP that, if the same percentage of the GDP that is projected for each of the next 40 years were contributed (by way of either or both of annual required capital contributions and annual expense payments under section 45) each year for the next 40 years, would be just sufficient, taking into account the Fund balance at the start of that year and projected Fund investment income over the next 40 years, to enable the Fund to meet the expected net cost of the New Zealand superannuation entitlements payable out of the Fund over the next 40 years GDP is the projected annual gross domestic product of New Zealand b is the expected net cost of the New Zealand superannuation entitlements payable out of the Fund in the year net cost is the cost of New Zealand superannuation entitlements net of any tax deduction made or required to be made under the PAYE rules in the Income Tax Act 2004 next 40 years means the financial year for which the required annual capital contribution is being calculated plus each of the following 39 financial years.
+The required annual capital contribution for each financial year is—where—a is the percentage of that year's GDP that, if the same percentage of the GDP that is projected for each of the next 40 years were contributed (by way of either or both of annual required capital contributions and annual expense payments under section 45) each year for the next 40 years, would be just sufficient, taking into account the Fund balance at the start of that year and projected Fund investment income over the next 40 years, to enable the Fund to meet the expected net cost of the New Zealand superannuation entitlements payable out of the Fund over the next 40 years GDP is the projected annual gross domestic product of New Zealand b is the expected net cost of the New Zealand superannuation entitlements payable out of the Fund in the year net cost is the cost of New Zealand superannuation entitlements net of any amount of tax deducted or withheld, or required to be deducted or withheld under the PAYE rules in the Income Tax Act 2007 next 40 years means the financial year for which the required annual capital contribution is being calculated plus each of the following 39 financial years.

 ### 44 Lesser amounts of annual capital contribution
 (1) If the Government intends to pay less into the Fund in any financial year than the required annual capital contribution, the Minister must include, in the fiscal strategy report prepared under Part 2 of the Public Finance Act 1989,—